containers/podman-desktop/website/docs/podman/adding-certificates-to-a-podman-machine.md

 # cd /usr/local/share/ca-certificates/
 ```

-4. Perform one of the following steps to download or create a certificate:
+1. Perform one of the following steps:

 - Use the `curl` command to download a certificate: